wtlop/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 ### Self Check
-- Do the odd numbered `p` elements share a class?
+- Do the odd numbered `p` elements share a class? - Yes
-- Do the even numbered `div` elements have unique IDs?
+- Do the even numbered `div` elements have unique IDs? - Yes
-- Does the Number 3 element have multiple classes?
+- Does the Number 3 element have multiple classes?- No, i solved my solution by using an inline css inside of the p element, it seems to have given the same outcome, i forgot that an element can have multiple classes.
+I also forgot that an element can have both an ID and Class attribute.